basho-labs/riak-mesos-tools/README.md

 Before getting started with the RMF, there are a few environment and system related requirements that are assumed for the remainder of this tutorial:

--   A Mesos cluster version 0.28.x
+-   A Mesos cluster version 0.28.x or above
 -   Python version 2.7 or above.
 -   One of the currently supported operating systems.
 Check the [configuration](#create-a-configuration-file) section for more information.